Gunivers/Bookshelf/docs/quickstart.md

 **📁 datapacks / Bookshelf Dev**

-This datapack includes utilities for developers, such as logs, unit tests, and more.
+This datapack includes utilities for developers, such as logs and more.
 Its purpose is to provide essential tools to assist you during the development phase of your project.

 **📁 datapacks / Bookshelf Examples (WIP)**